-While the primary focus of the program is science, students develop a breadth of knowledge in a number of areas that will enable their success as future medical practitioners and affiliates of the medical industry.
+While pursuing a rigorous science curriculum, students develop a breadth of knowledge in a number of areas that will enable their success as future medical practitioners and affiliates of the healthcare industry.
 The appeal of this interdisciplinary approach to science studies is reflected by our student interest in the program.
 Since its inception, biomedical humanities has become one of the most popular majors on campus.

 The result is a curriculum that weaves together four scholastic components:

 - Medical humanities